 Photos: Enhance sharing by including your own photos, maps or other data.

-Excerpt: Include an excerpt; a short synopsis of what your editorial is about.
-The excerpt should give the reader a reason to read your community op/ed.
+Excerpt: Include an excerpt; a short synopsis of what your piece is about.
+The excerpt should give the reader a reason to read your community opinion.

 Headline: Write a headline.